3 Things that Make Madagascar’s Hunger Crisis Unique

-“We don’t have food,” she says.
+“We don’t have food,” Soamihery says.
 “If we find food today, we eat.
-The days we don’t find food, we don’t eat.
-Sometimes we just eat cactus fruit.”
+The days we don’t find food, we don’t eat.”

 “I am happy when my kids come close to me and we are all together,” Soamihery says.
 “I like when they are home from playing and we all laugh together.
 Whenever they go outside and play, they are happy, and seeing them happy makes me happy.”

 “I do what I can to raise my kids,” she adds with a faint smile.
-“I can’t do much but I do what I can.”
+“I can’t do much, but I do what I can.”
 Mothers around the world like Soamihery love their families the same way we love our families, and it doesn’t hurt them any less when their children suffer.
 Your urgent support will ease the burden on these mothers and help save the lives of their children.